digitalrebar/provision/doc/arch/workflow.rst

 executed against Machines by creating a Job for them.

 Tasks contain individual Templates that are expanded for a Machine whenever a Job is created.
+Each of these individual Templates can expand to either a script to be executed (if the Path parameter is empty or not present), or a file to be placed on the filesystem at the location indicated by template-expanding the Path parameter.(if the Path parameter is not empty).

 Jobs
 ----